Tazaf/ionicitude/README.md

 ## Android platform version ^5.0.0
 If you want your Ionic app to build correctly for android, with the cordova Wikitude plugin installed, it's absolutely imperative that you add the android platform with at least its `5.0.0` version.
 Otherwise your build will fail.

+### "I didn't add my platforms already..."

-If you haven't added the android platform to your project yet, you can do it with:
+Cool.
+When you do, don't forget to do it with:

 `ionic platform add android@5.0.0`

-If you already added the android platform to your project, please check it's version with this command:
+### "Damn, I already added my platforms !"

+Hey, no prob'.
+You can check your installed version with:

 `ionic platform`

-If it's lower than `5.0.0`, you will have to update it:
+If it's lower than `5.0.0`, you can update it:

 `ionic platform update android@5.0.0`

+### "How can I know it worked ?"

 When it's done, you can check that everything's OK by typing this commande (and crossing your fingers):